-The members of the Leon County School Board and I have identified safe school environments as a major priority.
-We believe that an environment that is positive and safe is absolutely necessary for students and teachers to be successful.
-It is also very important that everyone is treated with dignity and respect.

-We also believe that proper student behavior in school is essential for academic success.
-By adhering to the guidelines in this Student Code of Conduct booklet and working together, we can ensure that all students in the Leon County School District are provided the very best educational opportunities.
+This year our school system will focus even more on ensuring that our schools celebrate our diversity and are "No Place for Hate."
+In partnership with our School Board Members, we believe that an environment that is positive and safe is absolutely necessary for students and teachers to be successful.
+We also believe that proper student behavior in school and in the community is essential for academic achievement.
+By adhering to the guidelines in this Student Code of Conduct handbook, and working together, we can ensure that all students in the Leon County School District are provided the very best educational opportunities and experience.

-The rights and responsibilities outlined in Student Code of Conduct will be discussed at school by students, teachers, administrators, and others.
-I encourage you to spend some time with your child to review the contents of this booklet and to commit to make this school year one of the best ever.
+The rights and responsibilities outlined in this handbook will be discussed at school by students, teachers, administrators, and others.
+I encourage you to spend some time with your child to review its contents and to commit to make this school year one of the best ever!